 Michigan State Police said Gonzales had duct taped the woman’s wrists and threatened to kill her if she screamed.
 He then stabbed her numerous times with a knife when she tried to escape.

 MSP said Gonzalez also attacked a good Samaritan with a hammer when he came to the woman’s rescue.

 A K-9 went for Gonzalez’s leg, MSP said.
-Brower ordered Gonzalez to the ground; instead, the suspect grabbed the back of Brower’s uniform and pulled him down the stairs, where he climbed on top of him, according to the report.
+Brower ordered Gonzales to the ground; instead, the suspect grabbed the back of Brower’s uniform and pulled him down the stairs, where he climbed on top of him, according to the report.

-Gonzalez is out of the hospital and in the Kent County jail.
+Gonzales is out of the hospital and in the Kent County jail.
 He’s scheduled to go to trial on charges of assault with intent to do great bodily harm, assault with a dangerous weapon, unlawful imprisonment and carjacking.